-Moero Chronicle on PC and PSV is a classic crawler dungeon with a turn-based combat system that is set in a fantasy world.
-The producer of the title is the Japanese Compile Heart studio, and the publisher of Idea Factory - both companies have been specializing in jRPG and visual novel games for years.
-The most popular brand of the creators is the Hyperdimension Neptune series, which has a total of a dozen or so different versions.
-Action Moero Chronicle is set in the same world as the strategic carded Monster Monpiece, originally released in 2013 on the PlayStation Vita handhelda.
+Moero Chronicle is a classic dungeon crawler with a turn-based combat system that is set in a fantasy world.
+The dev of the title is the Japanese studio Compile Heart, and the publisher is Idea Factory - both companies have been specializing in jRPG and visual novels for years.
+The most popular franchise from the devs is the Hyperdimension Neptune series, which has a total of a dozen or so different installments.
+Action in Moero Chronicle is set in the same world as the strategic card game Monster Monpiece, originally released in 2013 on the PlayStation Vita handheld.

-History in Moero Chronicle takes place in a fantasy world inhabited by people and monsters resembling young girls.
-The main character of the game, Io, has huge problems with contacts with women.
-The only exception to the rule is Lillia, a girl-creature who has been friends with him since childhood.
-However, concerns about the opposite sex must be left behind when he or she is given the task of going to a dangerous region of the world.
-The monsters inhabiting it fell into a complete frenzy, destroying everything on its way and threatening people more and more.
-The reason for this confusion seems to be the legendary girl-creature, whose defeat can prevent further victims.
+The story in Moero Chronicle takes place in a fantasy world inhabited by people and monsters resembling young girls.
+The main character, Io, has huge problems with contacts with women.
+The only exception to the rule is Lillia, a monster girl who has been friends with him since childhood.
+However, concerns about the problem with women must be left behind when he gives the task of going to a dangerous region of the world.
+The monsters inhabiting it fell into a complete frenzy, destroying everything on their way and becoming an increasing threat to the people.
+The reason for this confusion seems to be the legendary monster girl, whose defeat can prevent further victims.

-The game is a classic Japanese dungeon-crawler, whose mechanics is confusingly reminiscent of many other representatives of the genre prepared by Japanese developers.
-Players command a five-person team consisting entirely of girl monsters.
-In total there were fifty types of potential weapon companions in the game.
-The action is observed from the perspective of the first person, and duels with enemies take place in turn-based mode.
+The game is a classic Japanese dungeon-crawler, whose mechanics are very similar to many other representatives of the genre.
+The players command a five-person party consisting entirely of monsters girls.
+In total there are fifty types of potential sisters in arms in the game.
+The action is observed from first-person perspective, and battles with enemies take place in turn-based mode.
 We increase the strength of our team members with new equipment, including underwear, which can influence their abilities.
-With each girl we can also interact, give gifts and go dating, which was presented in short feature interviews.
+With each girl we can also interact, give them gifts and dating, which was presented in short story interludes.

-Audio-visual equipment Moero Chronicle doesn't follow the standards adopted by similar productions on PlayStation Vicie.
-The undergrounds explored during the game were made in three dimensions, but all the opponents encountered remain static two-dimensional portraits.
-Some of the dialogues were duplicated by Japanese actors.
+Audiovisuals of Moero Chronicle do not follow the standards adopted by similar games on PlayStation Vita.
+The undergrounds explored during the game were made in three dimensions, but all the opponents encountered remain static two-dimensional sprites.
+Some of the dialogues were dubbed by Japanese actors.

 age requirements: everyone